rinx/alvd/README.md

 License
 ---

-alvd is distributed under Apache 2.0 license, same as Vald.
+Same as Vald, alvd is distributed under Apache 2.0 license.
+(Partially distributed under Mozilla Public License 2.0)

 alvd depends on Vald codebase, the files came from Vald (such as `internal`, `pkg/vald`.
 They are downloaded when running `make` command.) are excluded from my license and ownership.